One-phase free-boundary problems with degeneracy: Proof of Theorem

 \subsection{Cover Construction}

 The idea is to use the dichotomy implied by Lemma \ref{l:EE key dichot} to set up a stopping-time argument.
 For ease of notation, we rescale.
 In any ball $B_{r_3}(x)$, we dilate everything to the ball $B_1(0)$, where $\Gamma^{x, r_3}$ satisfies the conditions of the previous lemmata.
 The dichotomy implies that either $\mathcal{S}^{j}_{\epsilon, r} \cap B_1(0) \subset B_{\beta}(L) \cap B_1(0)$ for some $j$-dimensional affine linear subspace and the Weiss density does \textit{not} have a large drop on this set, or, the drop in the Weiss density must be \textit{large} for all points outside of a neighborhood of a lower-dimensional affine subspace $B_\rho(L^{j-1})$.
-We call the former ``good" and the later ``bad."
+In the former case, we call $B_1(0)$ a ``good" ball.
+In the latter case, we call $B_1(0)$ a ``bad" ball.

 In a ``good" ball, the procedure is to cover $B_{\beta}(L) \cap B_1(0)$ by balls of a smaller scale and then use the dichotomy to inductively refine a cover, stopping in ``bad" balls, and refining the cover in ``good" balls.
 The full details of the construction are in Section 7.1 of \cite{EdelenEngelstein19}.
-By construction, the collection of "good" balls and "bad" balls so produced satisfy the hypotheses of the Lemma \ref{l:packing estimate}.
+By construction, the collection of ``good" balls and ``bad" balls so produced satisfy the hypotheses of the Lemma \ref{l:packing estimate}.

-In a "bad" ball, the construction becomes one step more complicated.
+In a ``bad" ball, the construction becomes one step more complicated.
 In a ``bad" ball, we again cover the set of points with \text{small} drop in Weiss density in the neighborhood $B_{\rho}(L^{j-1}) \cap B_1(0)$ by balls of a smaller scale, and we cover the rest of the ball in $B_1(0) \setminus B_{\beta}(L^{j-1})$, as well.
 We sort the balls covering $B_{\rho}(L^{j-1}) \cap B_1(0)$ into ``good" and ``bad" balls and inductively refine in ``bad" balls.
 We stop in ``good" balls.
 This creates three collections of balls.
 First, the collection of "bad" balls stemming from the covers of the tubular neighborhoods of the $(j-1)$-dimensional subspaces.
 Second, the ``good" balls stemming from the covers of the tubular neighborhoods of the $(j-1)$-dimensional subspaces.
 Third, the balls which cover the complement, $B_{r_q}(q) \setminus B_{\beta r_q}(L^{j-1}_{q})$ in the collection of``bad" balls.
 The full details of the construction are in Section 7.2 of \cite{EdelenEngelstein19}.

 For the collections of ``good" and ``bad" balls in the ``bad" ball construction, the lower-dimensional containment in neighborhoods of affine $(j -1)$-dimensional subspaces easily give $j$-dimensional packing estimates which are stronger than Lemma \ref{l:packing estimate} (see Theorem 7.6 \cite{EdelenEngelstein19} for details).